e-mit/aws-lambda-get/README.md

 ![pyright](https://github.com/e-mit/aws-lambda-get/actions/workflows/pyright.yml/badge.svg)
 ![bandit](https://github.com/e-mit/aws-lambda-get/actions/workflows/bandit.yml/badge.svg)

-Creates an AWS Lambda function which GETs json data from an HTTP endpoint, on a repeating periodic cycle, and puts the data into an AWS SQS queue.
+Creates an AWS Lambda function which GETs json data from an HTTP endpoint, on a repeating periodic schedule, and puts the data into an AWS SQS queue.

-This project configures AWS with the CLI and a CloudFormation/SAM template.
+This project configures AWS using the CLI with a CloudFormation/SAM template.
 The SQS queue must already exist.

 ## See also